laravel/spark-next-docs/1.x/spark-paddle/customization.md

 ## Localization

+You may localize / translate all of the text within the Spark billing portal.
 To publish the Spark localization file, you may use the `vendor:publish` Artisan command:

 ```bash
 php artisan vendor:publish --tag=spark-lang